fjprichard/PyAFBF/README.rst

 Installation from sources
 =========================

-The package source can be downloaded from the [repository](https://github.com/fjprichard/PyAFBF).
+The package source can be downloaded from the `repository <https://github.com/fjprichard/PyAFBF>`_.

 To install the package, write the following commands in the root directory where the package was downloaded: